MohamadYusuf/WebRx-Site/docs/index.md

 The name is <span>Bob</span>
 ```

-In case you're wondering what the parameters to wx.applyBindings do,
+In case you're wondering what the parameters to <code>wx.applyBindings</code> do,

 - The first parameter says what view model object you want to use with the declarative bindings it activates.
 - Optionally, you can pass a second parameter which defines which part of the document you want to search
 for data-bind attributes.
-For example, wx.applyBindings(myViewModel, document.getElementById('someElementId')).
+For example, <code>wx.applyBindings(myViewModel, document.getElementById('someElementId'))</code>.
 This restricts the activation to the element with ID someElementId and its descendants, which is useful if you
 want to have multiple view models and associate each with a different region of the page.